steve-jansen/cordova-ios-emailcomposer/README.md

 A Cordova plugin for iOS devices to create e-mail messages via Apple's Mail.app compose view.

+### Requirements
-Supports Cordova 2.7 and higher; tested against Cordova 3.0
+* Supports Cordova 2.7 and higher;
+* Tested against Cordova 3.0;

-*usage with Cordova <2.7 is possible with manual editing of the plist/config settings for plugins and optionally enabling ARC*
+* Cordova <2.7 support is possible with manual editing of the plist/config settings for plugins and optionally enabling ARC

-# Installation
+### Installation

 The easy way via the cordova-cli: